Games & Quizzes

 /ˈfīdiNG/

-displaying or engaging in violence or aggression.
-The act of struggling with someone.
-To try to hurt someone by hitting them.
+displaying or engaging in violence or aggression. action of fighting.
+To struggle to do a difficult task.

 /ˈnēT͟Hər/